oguimbal/pgsql-ast-parser/readme.md

 **⚠** This parser does not support (yet) PL/pgSQL.
 It might not even cover some funky syntaxes.

-💓 Open an issue if you find an bug or unsupported syntax !
+❤ Open an issue if you find an bug or unsupported syntax !

 🔗 This parser has been created to implement [pg-mem](https://github.com/oguimbal/pg-mem), an in-memory postgres db emulator. 👉 [Play with it here](https://oguimbal.github.io/pg-mem-playground/)

+👉 Dont forget to ⭐ this repo if you like this package :)

 # 📐 Installation